stefanprodan/podinfo/README.md

 * `POST /echo` echos the posted content, logs the SHA1 hash of the content
 * `GET /echoheaders` prints the request HTTP headers
 * `POST /job` long running job, json body: `{"wait":2}`
+* `GET /configs` prints the configmaps and/or secrets mounted in the `config` volume
 * `POST /write` writes the posted content to disk at /data/hash and returns the SHA1 hash of the content
 * `POST /read` receives a SHA1 hash and returns the content of the file /data/hash if exists
 * `POST /backend` forwards the call to the backend service on `http://backend-podinfo:9898/echo`